Sam-j-Clark/Garde-manger/Readme.md

 2. This led me to learn about hilt which helped to clean up my development.
 3. I then made static screens for my whole app, followed by adding navigation to these screens.
 4. Finally I added events and view models to implement the CRUD actions of the application.

-### Grade Bearing Requirements

-1. Home Screen, Pantry Screen, Meals List Screen, Add/Edit meal Screen
-2. The meals screen has a cheeky little shortcut to browse for meal recipes in your browser of choice.
-3. Meals List Screen, Pantry Screen and Add/Edit Meals screen all use Lazy Columns
-4. Button, Text, TextField, Checkbox, Switch, IconButton, TopAppBar
-5. Scaffold, Row, Column, Box
-6. All pages are usable in both portrait and landscape mode
-7. The home page explicitly changes from a Column to a row layout between orientations.
-8. All strings are from the resources strings files.
-9. Supports French (Thanks Fabian)
-10. The user gets a response in the form of a Toast when they save a meal
-11. Filtering the pantry uses a slide in and out transition animation.
-12. Room database API is used for persistence
-13. Hilt Dependency Injection API for managing State